1 - Mapper

 @Join(joinType = JoinType.RIGHT, distinct = false)

 You can use @Joins to define multi-level joins.
-For example:
+For example, if the Order entity has a many-to-many relationship with a Tag entity:

 @Entity